 Here are some of the reasons your health care provider might use fetal ultrasound:

 - Confirm the pregnancy and its location.
-Some embryos develop in the fallopian tube instead of in the uterus.
-A fetal ultrasound can help your health care provider detect a tubal (ectopic) pregnancy.
+Some fetuses develop outside of the uterus, in the fallopian tube.
+A fetal ultrasound can help your health care provider detect a pregnancy outside of the uterus (ectopic pregnancy).

 - Determine your baby's gestational age.
 Knowing the baby's age can help your health care provider determine your due date and track various milestones throughout your pregnancy.

 - Confirm the number of babies.
 If your health care provider suspects a multiple pregnancy, an ultrasound might be done to confirm the number of babies.

 - Evaluate your baby's growth.
 Your health care provider can use ultrasound to determine whether your baby is growing at a normal rate.
 Ultrasound can be used to monitor your baby's movement, breathing and heart rate.